International Union of Biological Sciences: Programmes

 The scientific programmes of the General Assembly are approved in accordance with the Statutes of the Union.
-Where necessary and possible, the EU has granted start-up funding for individual programs, that supports the further funding from national or international donors or by negotiated agreements with the Union.

 Examples of programmes

 Diversitas, Human Dimensions of Biodiversity, Climate Change Integrative Biology (ICCB), Systematics Agenda, Biological Education (BioED), IUBS Bioethics Ethics Committee earlier, Bionomenclature, Biology and Traditional Knowledge, Biological Consequences of Global Change (BCGC) Darwin200, Biosystematics, Species 2000, Genomics and Evolution, Modernizing the codes to meet future needs of scientific communities (Biocode), Biology Research and Education Resources in Africa, Reproductive Biology, Aquaculture, Bio-Energy and Towards an Integrative Biology (TAIB), Global Species List Working Group (GSLWG).

 Publications

-The institution publishes four times a year Biology International and other publications such as IUBS Monograph Series, Methodology Manual Series and the Proceedings of the IUBS General Assemblies.
+The institution publishes four times a year Biology International and other publications such as the IUBS Monograph Series, Methodology Manual Series and the Proceedings of the IUBS General Assemblies.

-Legal status and finance

-The International Union of Biological Sciences is non-profit and does not pursue economic goals.
-It is funded from the following sources: